Zyl9393/mouse_strafing/README.md

 Just as with the Fly Operator, you can use WASD (and Q and E) to move and strafe with the keyboard.

 ## Speed adjustment
 Hold the Shift key to go 5 times faster.
-Hold the Ctrl or Alt key to go 5 times slower.
-For turning, only going slower with Ctrl or Alt will be respected.
+Hold the Ctrl key to go 5 times slower.
+For panning, you can reduce the speed by pressing Alt.
+Hold Ctrl and Alt at the same time to go at only 2% speed.